 For the Cuddler:

-Design your own restart plan in accordance to the guidelines of your province.
+Design your own restart plan in accordance with the guidelines of your province.
 You can follow the guidelines of the massage therapists of your province.
 Please note that cuddling is riskier than massages.

 Example for BC: